How, Why and Whether To Invest In Broadway

 Almost all education about the theater industry comes from producers, which makes sense!
 They’re trying to get people involved and raise money.
 One of the best ways to do that is to educate.
 In practice, however, most producers don’t invest their own money, and even if they do, they don’t see things through the same lens as someone whose primary involvement is financial.
 As we’ll explore below, producers make the most money when investors are doing well, but they can also make plenty of cash when investors are doing poorly.
 Projects that make sense for producers don’t always make sense for investors.
 Or if they do, it’s for different reasons.

 So that’s what this is, everything you’ve ever wanted to know about putting your money into commercial theater from two people who regularly put their money where their mouths are.
 It’s really the guide we wish that we’d been able to read when we first started.
 While it is predominantly U.S.-focused, we invest a fair bit in the U.K., so have tried to add colo(u)r where possible.
 We cover the basics, but you can find our contact info at the end if you have any additional questions!
+And if, having read all this, you’re interested in getting involved, please get in touch.
+We’re always happy to share the opportunities that excite us!

 We should also note that these are our opinions about investing in theater.
 We hope you learn from it, but it isn’t financial or investment advice.
 None of it relates to specific real-world productions.
 The numerous examples are all fictional, created by us based on the hundreds of actual docs we’ve seen.
 We’ll talk a bit about how we made them as we get to them, and if we mention an actual project, we’ll only reference publicly available information.